rodolfodpk/go-crablet/docs/channel-streaming.md

     return err
 }

-// Process results in real-time finalStates := make(map[string]interface{})
-for result := range resultChan {
+// Process results with immediate feedback for result := range resultChan {
-    if result.Error != nil {
-        return result.Error
+    fmt.Printf("Projector %s: %v\n", result.ProjectorID, result.State)
 }
-    finalStates[result.ProjectorID] = result.State
-}

 // Use final states
 courseExists := finalStates["courseExists"].(bool)
 ```

-The channel-based approach provides the same functionality with real-time feedback and a more Go-idiomatic interface.
+The channel-based approach provides the same functionality with immediate feedback and a more Go-idiomatic interface.